 Pathophysiology In Relation To the Structure of Spinal Column

-The vertebral column is made up of 33 bones stacked together which protect our spinal cord.
+The vertebral column is made up of 33 bones stacked upon one another, which protect our spinal cord.
 These bones are held in the right place by a network of muscles, ligaments, and tendons.
-Spinal nerves arise from the vertebral column and supply the different areas of the body like legs, feet, hands, and arms.
-Our vertebral column is not straight rather it has the shape of an S which is mandatory for the normal health of the spinal column.
-Intervertebral discs are present between each adjacent vertebral bones.
-When any damage to these disc occurs, this results in the exertion of pressure to the roots of nerves which become swollen and cause severe pain in the area supplied by them.
+Spinal nerves arise from the vertebral column and spread to the different areas of the body, including the legs, feet, hands, and arms.

 Causes of Cervical Radiculopathy

-- Cervical herniated disc.
-The disc hernia is said to take place when the inner soft jelly-like the material of the disc comes out of its outer ring called the annulus fibrosis.
+- Cervical herniated disks.
+A disc hernia is said to take place when the inner soft jelly-like material of an intervertebral disc comes out of its outer ring called the annulus fibrosis.
 A herniated or bulging disc irritates and inflames the adjacent nerve roots which result in the form of cervical radiculopathy.
-There may be some underlying causes of a disc hernia like any trauma or some strenuous activity and that is the reason that it is a common cause of cervical radiculopathy in the younger individuals.

 - Spinal infections specifically and the systemic infections less commonly may result in swelling of the nerve roots which are then damaged.

-- It is a rare condition in which lumps (granulomas) are formed in any organ in the body.
-If granulomas are formed in the cervical region, that will cause cervical radiculopathy due to nerve compression.
+- When lumps (granulomas) are formed in the cervical region, that will cause cervical radiculopathy due to nerve compression.

 Risk Factors for Cervical Radiculopathy

-Some factors that may enhance the risk for the development of cervical radiculopathy are following:
+Some factors that may enhance the risk for the development of cervical radiculopathy include:

-- The risk of suffering from cervical radiculopathy generally enhances with the advancing age.
+- Advancing age.
 This risk is at the peak point in a person of 40 to 50 years of age.

-- Strenuous Activities.
-Some strenuous activities tend to exert high levels of stress on the cervical region of the vertebral columns such as heavy weight lifting practice or wrestling.
+- Strenuous activities that exert high levels of stress on the cervical spine, such as heavy weight lifting practice or wrestling.

 - Diabetes causes the alteration of blood flow to the nerves and thus the risk of nerve impinging is increased.

 There are also some other risk factors which enhance the risk for one to suffer from nerve impinging.
-These include heavy smoking because smoking reduces the oxygen supply to muscles and ligaments and they become weak and previously having lumbar radiculopathy.
-Being overweight, poor body posture, poor lifting techniques, repeated motions and a family history of the degenerative bone disease also increase the risk for cervical radiculopathy.
+These include heavy smoking , being overweight, poor body posture, poor lifting techniques, repeated motions and a family history of degenerative bone diseases.

-The symptoms of the persons suffering from cervical radiculopathy are following:
+The symptoms of the persons suffering from cervical radiculopathy tend to include: